Skip to content

-What Is a WISP and Why Do Tax Professionals Need One?
+What Is a WISP and Why Tax Professionals Need One

-The FTC classifies tax preparation services as "financial institutions," subjecting your practice to the same information security standards as banks and credit unions.
-Since June 2023, the IRS has reinforced this obligation by requiring all tax preparers to attest to WISP compliance on Form W-12 during PTIN renewal.
-A missing or inadequate WISP can trigger enforcement actions, financial penalties, and potential PTIN suspension—effectively ending your ability to file returns on behalf of clients.
+The requirement comes from the Gramm-Leach-Bliley Act (GLBA) and the FTC Safeguards Rule.
+The FTC classifies tax preparation services as "financial institutions," which places your practice under the same information security standards as banks and credit unions.
+Since 2023, the IRS has reinforced this by requiring preparers to attest to WISP compliance on Form W-12 when renewing a PTIN.

 IBM Cost of a Data Breach Report 2025